NixOS/cabal2nix/doc/user-guide.md

 # How to install Haskell packages

-Nixpkgs distributes build instructions for all Haskell packages that are registered on Hackage[^Hackage], but strangely enough those packages cannot be discovered with the normal Nix package look-up:
+Nixpkgs distributes build instructions for all Haskell packages registered on Hackage[^Hackage], but strangely enough normal Nix package lookups don't seem to discover any of them:

     $ nix-env -qa cabal-install
     error: selector ‘cabal-install’ matches no derivations